 A different approach is to try with a simple command line tool and this is the approach I am going to describe here.
 About a year ago David Pello EA1IDZ created a small utility called fcdcontrol, which he used to set the frequency and gain of the Funcube Dongle from various scripts.
 Today, we can use his simple tool on the Raspberry Pi to set the frequency and gain of the Funcube Dongle Pro and – with some modifications – the Pro+.
 The base code is the same as in qthid but fcdcontrol is much simpler than qthid and has better chances of working well on a small embedded device such as the Raspberry Pi.

 I have forked the original code and made some modifications.
 Some of these modification were necessary to make it work with the Pro+, some others were simpler updates such as using the latest HID API code.
-The forked repository is also available on Gitorious.
+The forked repository is also available on Gitorious now available on Github.
 The same source code supports both the Funcube Dongle Pro and the Pro+ – the device is selected at compile time.

 I was using the official Raspbian "wheezy" image that I purchased from RS together with my board.
 I have updated all packages to the latest officially available versions.
 In the following I am assuming that you have a terminal or shell connection to your Raspberry Pi – this could be an ssh connection from a remote computer or a terminal in the graphical desktop.

 First, make sure you have git and libusb-dev packages installed:

 pi@raspberrypi ~ $ sudo apt-get install git-core libusb-1.0-0-dev

 Second, be sure to have the udev rule in place.
 For the Funcube Dongle Pro:

 pi@raspberrypi ~ $ wget https://raw.github.com/csete/qthid/master/funcube-dongle.rules

 pi@raspberrypi ~ $ sudo cp funcube-dongle.rules /etc/udev/rules.d/